Home » About the Editor: Shane McAllister—World Traveler and Purveyor of Los Angeles Custom Wine Cellars

 Some examples of Wine Cellar projects like my father I worked on in the California area.

 I came back from Rome a different person.
-For one thing I was now almost $10 thousand dollars in debt.
+For one thing, I was now almost 10 thousand dollars in debt.
 Yes, I had indeed had a good time.
 But I also felt like I had seen so much more of what was possible in this world.
 I was better dressed.
 I read better books.
 I drank more expensive wines.
 I must have been quite insufferable.

 As I was walking around downtown Los Angeles I began to appreciate what had always been in front of my eyes, but I hadn’t noticed.
 Our city isn’t Rome, but it does have a rich architectural history.
 These great buildings, like the legendary Bradbury Building, Griffith Observatory, and Renzo Piano’s Museum of Art were like old friends that I suddenly realized at the end of the romantic comedy that I was in love with and wanted to marry.